 Some hybrid games do not follow the traditional identification of 4X games, disabling one or more of its common features, yet may officially identify itself under the same genre.
 Whether or not these games should be included remain open for debate.

-Front cover for Civilization II: Test of Time
+Front cover for Civilization II (Multiplayer Gold Edition)

 Screenshot from East India Company

 Screenshot from Colonial Conquest II